The Versace “Medusa Blue” Side Plate , 18 cm comes tastefully nested in a gift box.

-Elegant blue, precious gold and black blend together and give life to a refined design which takes you back to fascinating and opulent eras.
+Elegant blue, precious gold and black blend together and give life to a refined design which takes you to fascinating and opulent eras.

 Medusa Blue one of the first dinnerware collections of “Rosenthal meets Versace” mirrors the matchless rich, colour intensive and refined world of Versace with a new contemporary look which lends excitement to the classic pattern.